jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-02-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 2.
+title: Part I. Section I. Chapter 2.
 "Explanation of the Signs + Plus and - Minus."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 2.
 "Explanation of the Signs + Plus and - Minus."

 <span class="art">8</span> When we have to add one given number to another,
 this is indicated by the sign +, which is placed before the